About

 Let’s Begin Your Journey

-I offer free 30-minute consultations to make it easier to take that first step.
+I offer complimentary 15-minute consultations to make it easier to take that first step.
 I'd be honoured to support you in this next chapter of your healing and care.